Talking about . . . united or divided? where do we go from here?

 Remember that the goal of this Living Room Conversation is for each participant to listen to and learn about the different opinions within the group to see where you might share interests, intentions and goals.

-- What core values and issues do you think all Americans can agree on?
+- What core values do you think Americans fundamentally agree on?

 - What is the promise of the United States to its citizens?
 To the world?